How do you know if you are shutting down emotionally?

 When should someone seek professional help for an emotional shutdown?

-- You’re struggling to connect with feelings like happiness or grief
+- You’re struggling to connect with feelings like happiness or grief.

-- You have been through trauma or chronic stress
+- You have been through trauma or chronic stress.

-- You’ve had suicidal thoughts or self-injurious urges
+- You’ve had suicidal thoughts or self-injurious urges.

-- Your coping methods aren’t working.
+- Your usual coping methods aren’t working.

 Are there effective treatments for emotional shutdown?